contagon/handbook/2020-12/12-primary.md

 Because of the sacredness of sacrament meeting, the presentation should not include visuals, costumes, or media presentations.

-See “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](/study/come-follow-me/primary?lang=eng)” in Come, Follow Me﻿—For Primary for more information.
+See “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](/study/come-follow-me/primary?lang=eng)” in Come, Follow Me—For Primary for more information.

 _Temple and Priesthood Preparation Meeting._ Parents have the primary responsibility to teach their children about the temple and the priesthood.
 To support them, the Primary presidency plans a Temple and Priesthood Preparation meeting each year.
 The bishopric gives direction.
 The meeting is for children in the Valiant 10 class.
 Parents are invited.
 This meeting has the following purposes: